Ecwid/ecwid-api-docs/includes/_extra_fields.md

 - `datetime` is a date picker element.
 It can be customized – more on that below

+- `label` is a plain text element.
+It cannot be shown in the order details

 #### Checkout display section

 You can add an extra field for customers in several parts of the checkout:

 - `shipping_address` form at checkout (shipping select step).
 A new field will be added below the fields in the address form
 - `pickup_details` form at checkout (shipping select step).
 If customer selects in-store pickup shipping method, a new field will be added below the fields in pickup details form
+- `shipping_methods` page at the checkout process.
+A new field will be displayed below the available shipping methods for customer
-- `billing_address` form at checkout (payment select step).
-A new field will be added below the fields in the address form
+- `pickup_methods` page at the checkout process.
+A new field will be displayed below the selected pickup method information
-- `order_comments` form at checkout (payment select step).
-A new field will be added below the order comments field
+- `payment_details` form at checkout (payment select step).
+A new field will be added below the order comments block or billing address

 If `checkoutDisplaySection` contains an unsupported value, the field will not be shown to a customer.
 If the corresponding form is not shown to customer (order comments are disabled, etc.) then the field will be ignored too, **even if it's required**.